1. Choose a Name for Your LLC

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Texas Secretary of State.
 Names may be checked for availability by at the Texas Secretary of State SOSDirect website.

-You may reserve a name for 120 days by filing a Name Reservation form with the Texas Secretary of State.
+You may reserve a name for 120 days by filing a Application for Reservation or Renewal of Reservation of an Entity Name (Form 501) with the Texas Secretary of State.
 The reservation may be filed online through the Texas Secretary of State SOSDirect website, or filed by mail.
 The filing fee is $40.

 2. File a Certificate of Formation